 Doing is teaching - teaching is doing.

 I sometimes enjoy the process - messy, unorganized, scattered, uncertain, excited, new - but what I enjoy more is the outcome of clarity, understanding, mutual respect, and appreciation of the skill/knowledge that was acquired.
-Teaching music is most rewarding when the I can help someone understand their musical taste better and help find ways to engage with music they don't know or haven't given a chance to listen to.
-Exploring new music, old music, music in the popular and unpopular, and creating connections is at the core of my teaching philosophy.
+Teaching music is most rewarding when I can help someone understand their musical taste better and help find ways to engage with music they don't know or haven't given/been provided a chance to listen to.
+Exploring new music, old music, music in the popular and unpopular taste, and creating connections is at the core of my teaching philosophy.
 In whatever genre, we can find educational opportunities that will grow understanding, build bridges, and cultivate curiosity.
-In making music, we find the intersections of performing and making.
+In making music, we find the intersections of performing and creation.
 As a performer, we discover the methods and reasoning behind the finished product.
-In whatever stage of music, we see education; either self-led or taught by a peer, or directed by a teacher.
+In whatever stage of music, we see education; either self-led, taught through peer-to-peer interactions, or directed by a teacher.
 With education, we can continue to build the language of music, to enhance its meaning to any generation, and continue to acknowledge its global importance to every culture, now and in the past.